c-daly/next_site/posts/ai-as-search.md

 - h(n) = estimated cost from n to goal (the **heuristic**, a guess based on domain knowledge)
 - f(n) = g(n) + h(n) = estimated total costof the path through n

 A* maintains a priority queue of nodes ordered by f(n), always expanding the node with the lowest estimated total cost.
-The remarkable property: if h(n) is **admissible** (meaning it never overestimates the true cost to reach the goal), A* is guaranteed tofind the optimal path while exploring far fewer nodes than brute-force search.
+The remarkable property: if h(n) is **admissible** (meaning it never overestimates the true cost to reach the goal), A* is guaranteed to find the optimal path while exploring far fewer nodes than brute-force search.
 In GPS navigation with straight-line distance as the heuristic, A* might explore thousands of intersections instead of millions.

 Minimax and alpha-beta pruning brought game-theoretic rigor to adversarial search.
 In a two-player zero-sum game, minimax computes: